LinqToSql Plus Bulk Synchronize

 Synchronizing entities with the database is a very rare scenario, but it may happen when two databases need to be synchronized.

-BulkSynchronize give you the scalability and flexibility required when if you encounter this situation.
+BulkSynchronize gives you the scalability and flexibility required if you encounter this situation.

 Performance Comparisons